-How Ongoing Support (Work Assist) can help
+How Ongoing Support can help

 Employers are also supported by Inclusive Employment Australia providers to keep you working so they don’t lose a valuable team member.